Particular/docs.particular.net/nservicebus/azure/azure-servicebus-transport.md

 The `SendAtomicWithReceive` guarantee is achieved by using `ViaEntityPath` property on outbound messages.
 It's value is set to the receiving queue.

 If the `ViaEntityPath` is not empty, then messages will be added to the receive queue.
 The messages will be forwarded to their actual destination (inside the broker) only when the complete operation is called on the received brokered message.
-The message won't be forwarded if the 30 seconds operation limit is exceeded or if the message is explicitly abandoned.
+The message won't be forwarded if the lock duration limit is exceeded (30 seconds by default) or if the message is explicitly abandoned.

 #### ReceiveOnly

 The `ReceiveOnly` guarantee is based on the Azure Service Bus Peek-Lock mechanism.

-The message is not removed from the queue directly after receive, but it's hidden for 30 seconds.
+The message is not removed from the queue directly after receive, but it's hidden by default for 30 seconds.
 That prevents other instances from picking it up.
 If the receiver fails to process the message withing that timeframe or explicitly abandons the message, then the message will become visible again.
 Other instances will be able to pick it up.

 #### Unreliable (Transactions Disabled)